Arkansas Medicaid Long Term Care Eligibility in 2025

 Arkansas Medicaid Long Term Care Programs

-In Arkansas in 2023, even if you are receiving Medicaid benefits you will have to reapply for long term care Medicaid.
-Listed below are the four main types of long term care available in Arkansas.
-Each one has different requirements and offers different services.
+In Arkansas in 2025, even if you are receiving Medicaid benefits, you will need to reapply for long-term care Medicaid.
+Below are the four main types of long-term care available in Arkansas, each with different requirements and services.

-Arkansas is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits there is a hard income limit.
-Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.
+Arkansas is an income cap state, meaning there is a hard income limit for Medicaid long-term care benefits.
+Unlike non-income cap states, Arkansas does not allow applicants to spend down their income to qualify; instead, income must fall below the limit at the time of application.

 Types of Care: